TheWeirdDev/Authomata/Readme.md

 ![screenshot2](screenshots/scr2.png)

 # 🛠 Build
-Make sure you have the latest version of `LDC and Dub` and `oath-toolkit` installed on your computer.
+Make sure you have the latest version of `LDC and Dub` and `oath-toolkit` (`liboath-dev` for ubuntu) installed on your computer.
 Then run:

 ```bash
 dub run --compiler=ldc --build=release